urbanspr1nter/nesthing/docs/PPU.md

 | `$3F09 - $3F0B` | Group 2 |
 | `$3F0D - $3F0F` | Group 3 |

+We have already been introduced to this previously in the discussion of palettes.

-With all this, we know now that beginning at 3F00 to 3F0F, there are 16 bytes allocated for background colors.
+With all this, we know now that beginning at `$3F00` to `$3F0F`, there are 16 bytes allocated for background colors.
 Let's take a look at the contents in memory:

 ```
 3F00: 0F